Bharathi7890/Bharathi7890/README.md

 - 👋 Hi, I’m @Bharathi7890
-# [Your Name]'s Backend Development Portfolio
+# Bharathiraja's Backend Development Portfolio

 Welcome to my GitHub repository!
 This repository showcases some of the projects I've worked on as a backend developer.
 Here you'll find a collection of my code samples, projects, and contributions to open-source.

 ## About Me

-I am a passionate backend developer with [X years/months] of experience in building scalable and efficient backend systems.
-My expertise lies in [mention your key skills, technologies, and frameworks].
+I am a passionate backend developer with six of experience in building scalable and efficient backend systems.
 I have a solid understanding of software engineering principles and enjoy solving complex problems.

 ## Projects